-In Jago v District Court of New South Wales & Ors 45 the question arose as to whether, under the common law of the State, a person accused of a criminal charge had a legally enforceable right to a speedy trial.
-There had been a delay of many years in bringing the accused to trial and he sought a permanent stay of proceedings.
-A majority of the Court (Samuels JA and myself) held that whilst there was a right to a fair trial, there was no right, as such, under statute or common law to a speedy trial.
-Speed was however an attribute of fairness.
-McHugh JA (now a Justice of the High Court of Australia) held that the common law did provide a right to speedy trial.
-Both Samuels JA and I referred to provisions of the International Covenant on Civil and Political Rights.
+In Jago v District Court of New South Wales & $\mathcal{Q}{v,s}^{65}$ the question arose as to whether, under the Common law of the State, a person accused of a criminal rige had a legally enforceable right to a speedy trial.
+Find been a delay of many years in bringing the accused trial and he sought a permanent stay of proceedings.
+A sority of the Court (Samuels JA and myself) held that there was a right to a fair trial, there was no right, such, under statute or common law to a speedy trial.
+Such was however an attribute of fairness.
+McHugh JA (now a stice of the High Court of Australia) held that the common will did provide a right to speedy trial.
+Both Samuels JA and referred to provisions of the International Covenant on any land Political Rights.

-A great deal of time in the Court was taken exploring ancient legal procedures in England back to the reign of King Henry II.
+A great deal of time in the Court in Jago was taken ploring ancient legal procedures in England back to the plan of King Henry II.
 In independent Australia, in 1988, this seemed to me a somewhat unrewarding search.
 I wrote:

 "I regard it to be at least as relevant to search for the common law of Australia applicable in this State with the guidance of a relevant instrument of international law to which this country has recently subscribed, as by reference to disputable antiquarian research concerning the procedures that may or may not have been adopted by the itinerant justices in eyre in parts of England in the reign of King Henry II.
 Our laws and our liberties have been inherited in large part from England.
-If an English or Imperial statute still operates in this State we must give effect to it to the extent provided by the Imperial Acts Application Act 1969 ... but where the inherited common law is uncertain, Australian Judges, after the Australia Act 1986 (Cth) at least do well to look for more relevant and modern sources for the statement and development of the common law.
+If an English or Imperial statute still operates in this State we must give effect to it to the extent provided by the Imperial Acts Application Act 1969... but where the inherited common law is uncertain, Australian Judges, after the Australia Act 1986 (Cth) at least do well to look for more relevant and modern sources for the statement and development of the common law.
 One such reference point may be an international treaty which Australia has ratified and which now states international law.